 ChugaiDuo consists of two talented musicians and brothers.
 Oleksandr and Andrii were born and grew up in Ukraine.
 Here they got their education and made their first career steps in classical music.
-Andrii Chugai is the first violin of the Luxembourg Philarmonie, Oleksandr is a master of piano in Zurich, Switzerland.
+Andrii Chugai is the first violin tutti of the Luxembourg Philarmonie, Oleksandr is a piano professor in college in Kreuzlingen and artistic director of music festival Musiktage Dornegg, Switzerland.
 The brothers shared their inspiration and passion with us.

 About the choice of path